Minimum Setup • For WordPress on Windows • Clear Interface • Ngrok Sharing

 2. Select the desired site on the left panel

-3. Click the Backup button
+3. Click the Backup button (or Ctrl+Shift+B).

 After this, a backup folder will be created in the program root, where backup files and databases are stored.